-Dr. Kinnis Gosha (Go-Shay) is an Hortenius I. Chenault Endowed Associate Professor and Division Chair for Experiential Learning and Interdisciplinary Studies at Morehouse College.
+Dr. Kinnis Gosha (Go-Shay) is an Hortenius I. Chenault Endowed Professor for the Department of Computer Science at Morehouse College.
 There he also serves as the Academic Program Director for Software Engineering and the Director of the Culturally Relevant Computing Lab.
 He received his Ph.D. in Human-Centered Computing from Clemson University and was the inaugural graduate of the program.
 He also holds an M.S. in Computer Science and Software Engineering from Auburn University and a B.S. in Computer Science from Albany State University.

 Dr. Gosha has received numerous awards and honors including the Clemson University Outstanding Ph.D.
 Student in Human Centered Computing Award, a R.C.
 Edwards Graduate Fellowship, a George MacDonald Graduate Fellowship, the Clemson Alumni Graduate Fellowship, the Southeast Alliance for Graduate Education and the Professoriate (SEAGEP) Fellowship, a Southern Regional Educational Board (SREB) Doctoral Scholar Award, the IEEE Services Society Certified Services Computing Instructor Certificate, Auburn University President’s Graduate Opportunity Program (PGOP) Award, and he is a recipient of the Arthur M. Spiro Institute for Entrepreneurial Leadership Technology Entrepreneurship Certificate.